 - In general, we anticipate that interns will work full-time during their semester of employment at CRA.
 However, CRA is open to accepting candidates who would work less than full-time so they may take classes at a local university.
 This flexibility is intended to attract candidates from outside the DC-area who may want to take advantage of the many local learning opportunities available while interning at CRA.
 This arrangement also offers a flexible internship opportunity for student enrolled fulltime at a DC-based institution.

 - No benefits are provided.

-- At least one reference should be a current Professor or Academic Advisor familiar with your academic record.
+- At least one reference should be a current or former Professor or Academic Advisor familiar with your academic record.
 Pre-written letters of recommendation are not accepted.
 We will contact references directly only for top candidates and only after notifying the intern candidate.